Welcome to Pivot Power!

 How Does Cognitive Behavioral Therapy (CBT) Work?

-During a CBT session, a trained therapist works collaboratively with the client to:
+During a CBT session, a trained therapist works collaboratively with the you to:

 -